aldur/aldur.github.io/_posts/2025-06-17-nixos-in-crostini.md

 vmc usb-attach termina <bus>:<port> lxc-nixos
 ```

-Now running `lsusb` should show the device inside the container and it should
+Running `lsusb` within the container should show the device ready for use.
-be ready to use.
+Occasionally, the device was showing up in `lsusb` but the hardware key
+wouldn't work.
+In those cases, a reboot of the `termina` VM typically fixes
+things.

 #### How-to: SSH into the container